Introduction – A history of cystic fibrosis by Dr James Littlewood OBE

 These are publications that have had a major influence on the understanding, diagnosis, treatment or outlook of people with cystic fibrosis.
 For example Dorothy Andersen’s 1938 paper clearly describing the condition (Andersen DH, 1938) following which CF was generally recognised as evidenced by the many reports that soon followed when pathologists reviewed their previous autopsies.
 Also Paul di Sant’Agnese’s recognition of the abnormal sweat electrolytes (di Sant’Agnese et al, 1953) clearly comes into this category.

-Precisely which of many other important publications deserve a “megapaper” rating is a purely personal opinion of a non-scientist clinician treating hundreds of people with CF and frequently learning from experience and colleagues whilst doing the job.
+Precisely which of many other important publications deserve a “megapaper” rating is a purely my own personal opinion – of a non-scientist clinician treating hundreds of people with CF and frequently learning from experience and from colleagues whilst doing the job.
 Some of these articles definitely influenced our treatment of people with CF and others advanced the general understanding of the condition.

 Any suggestions of papers that deserve designation as megapapers would be most welcome.

 Very many thanks to the numerous colleagues in so many disciplines and many countries who have contributed to our knowledge of CF – not least the patients and their families.
 These people are too numerous to mention by name.
 Much of our experience in Leeds has been gained during treatment of hundreds of children and adults with CF – treatment which has been continually changing and improving; the experience gained forms the basis of the “The Leeds Method of Management” which by 2008 had reached the 7th edition; much of the information is now available on this www.cysticfibrosis.online website.